vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    Token Bucket Filter qdisc).
 Default:15kb.
 It will only take effect if you have configured its bandwidth too.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> network-delay
+.. cfgcmd:: set qos policy network-emulator <policy-name> delay
    <delay>

    Use this command to configure a Network Emulator policy defining its